michaelmackenzie/ZLFV_fits/README.md

 ### To do list

-- Finish processing 125, 150, and 175 GeV 2018 samples, validate the efficiencies and its turn on with mass
+- Validate the efficiencies and its turn on with mass
 - Account for the effects of different running periods: see [evaluate_years_effect.py](tools/evaluate_years_effects.py) for a starting point, added linear correction to [signal_model.py](signal_model.py)
 - Validate systematic uncertainty values: see [eval_zprime_unc.py](tools/eval_zprime_unc.py) for a starting point
 - Code updates: Merge ScanMuE_fit_wrapper_v2.py changes, add ntupling code to repo, add BDT score code to repo